BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 What are the CRPS Budapest Criteria?

 Last week a new client contacted me.
-During our discussion, she asked if I could explain to her what exactly were the Budapest Criteria, as her pain specialist had mentioned them, but she had not really understood their significance to her condition.
+During our discussion, she asked if I could explain to her what exactly are the CRPS Budapest Criteria, as her pain specialist had mentioned them, but she had not really understood their significance to her condition.

-There are currently no medical tests for Complex Regional Pain Syndrome (CRPS), a clinical diagnosis being based entirely upon an accepted set of guidelines.
+There are currently no medical tests for Complex Regional Pain Syndrome (CRPS).
+A clinical diagnosis is based entirely upon an accepted set of guidelines.
 At their conference in 2004, the International Association for the Study of Pain (IASP) adopted a new set of guidelines for diagnosing CRPS, superseding guidelines which had been in place for the previous decade.
 As the conference took place in Budapest, the new guidelines were named the Budapest Criteria.

 Signs and Symptoms